Aspectise/Limited-Sniper/README.md

     },
     "Global_Logs": {
         "Anonymous": false If true your roblox username will not appear in global logs (global logs are in the discord server)
-    }
+    },
+    "Discord": {
+        "Enabled": false, Put to true if you want to manage the sniper using discord commands "Token": "", If you made Enabled to true you have to add a discord bot token here "Owner_id": [] Put the discord user ids of people that are allowed to use the commands of the bot }
 }
 ```